Čestmír Císař: Life and career

 Císař was one of several candidates within the Communist Party who campaigned for President of Czechoslovakia in the aftermath of Novotný's resignation from this office in March.
-He received widespread support from Czechoslovakian university students, as well as the support of Dubček in the KSČ election.
+He received widespread support from Czechoslovak university students, as well as the support of Dubček in the KSČ election.
 However, Communist Party members chose General Ludvík Svoboda as the new President and head of the KSČ instead of Císař.

 He became the Chairman of the Czech National Council in 1968, holding the office during the Prague Spring.
 Císař introduced a series of liberal reforms within the Communist system and he became a symbol of the Prague Spring.

 Císař attempted to halt the 1968 Soviet invasion which ended the Prague Spring.
 He was removed from office and expelled from the Communist Party (KSČ) in the aftermath of the invasion.
 He left politics and public life after his removal from office, taking small jobs for a living.

 He remained out of politics until the end of the Communist era in 1989.
 He briefly founded the Obroda group in 1989, a small group of reformed Communist veterans of the Prague Spring who advocated "democratic socialism" in the wake of the Velvet Revolution.
 However, the group was opposed by Václav Havel and it soon disbanded.

 Císař returned to his former career as a diplomat in the 1990s in an agreement with Václav Havel.
 He served as the representative of Czechoslovakia to the Council of Europe from 1991 to 1992.

 Císař focused on his writings during the 1990s and 2000s.
 In 2013, he attended a victory party to celebrate the election of Miloš Zeman as President of the Czech Republic.